 And if you need to transport some really bulky items?
 Not a problem!
 Simply fold all the rear seats, and – you’ll have an enormous 2,042 litres of space at your disposal.
 That’s enough room to rival a small van.

 But it’s not just about the spacious boot space – If you’re on the hunt for a spacious ride for your family or group, this seven-seater might just be the perfect fit for you.
 And if you usually have fewer passengers, you might want to consider its smaller and more affordable sibling, the Peugeot 3008.
-You get the same quality and driving experience that Peugeot is known for but at a lesser cost, especially if you only need five seats.
+You get the same quality and driving experience that Peugeot car brand is known for but at a lesser cost, especially if you only need five seats.

 The Peugeot 5008 is one of the best options out there when it comes to practicality, comfort, and fuel efficiency.